isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 # Release notes

+## June 15, 2022

+### Android Core 1.11.1

+* Fixed a crash which was caused by an exception thrown from the Android Activity class.

+## June 7, 2022

 ### iOS ACPAnalytics 2.5.3

 * Fix crash in AnalyticsHitDatabase caused by unprotected shared access of AnalyticsState object.

+## May 27, 2022

+### Android Campaign Standard 1.0.9

+* Fixed a compatibility issue seen when using the Campaign Standard and Messaging In-App beta extensions in the same mobile app.

 ## May 24, 2022

 ### iOS Analytics 2.5.2

 * Fixed a bug for the integration with Assurance where "No Debug Flag" was showing in the UI for some events.

+## May 18, 2022

+### Android Campaign Classic 1.0.2

+* Android Campaign Classic SDK is now Adobe Campaign Classic (ACC) v8 compatible!
+Broadlog ID can be provided in the UUID format in the notification tracking APIs.

 ## May 17, 2022